 H2O - Renovation and conversion of a water tower

-The project consisted of converting the water tower (built in 1904) and constructing a new annexe and two new buildings to create an unbroken frontage along Rue Marconi.
+This project aimed to convert the water tower (built in 1904) and construct a new annexe as well as two new buildings to create an unbroken frontage along Rue Marconi.
 These would mostly be for residential use with offices on the ground floor and in the annexe.

-The water tower’s original construction has been preserved.
-The concrete surfaces have been restored and missing masonry replaced in accordance with the original plans.
+While the water tower’s original construction has been preserved, the concrete surfaces have been restored and missing masonry replaced in accordance with the original plans.
 The tank and its support structure have been converted into a three-storey residential block with a roof terrace.

 Glass panels set in a steel framework with straight uprights and curved horizontal bands replace the old concrete façade.
 The harmony between steel and glass preserves the monolithic character of the original, while at the same time ensuring that the apartments, with their bird’s-eye view of Brussels and the surrounding area, are efficiently ventilated and well lit.
 A sheet-metal sun visor provides protection against the sun.